kvonkoni/EasyTree/README.md

 // Adds a parent to an existing node public void AddParent(Node parent){...}

+// Creates then adds a parent to an existing node, returns the parent public Node AddParent(){...}

 // Creates then adds a parent to an existing node, returns the parent public Node AddParent(string id){...}